 4.4.1 Chapter 4 of the Biodiversity Act provides for listing of critically endangered, endangered, vulnerable or protected ecosystems.
-DEAT, with assistance from SANBI and provincial conservation authorities, has developed criteria for identifying ecosystems that should be listed and is in the process of identifying and mapping such ecosystems.
-An initial list of ecosystems is likely to be published during 2007.
+DEAT, with assistance from SANBI, provincial conservation authorities and DWAF, has developed criteria for identifying ecosystems that should be listed and is in the process of identifying and mapping such ecosystems.
+An initial list of ecosystems is likely to be published during

-- 4.4.2 Ecosystems can be defined at varying spatial scales.
+4.4.2 Ecosystems can be defined at varying spatial scales.
 Listed ecosystems will be identified and mapped at as fine a scale as possible, and will be limited to local-scale biodiversity features rather than landscape-scale features.
 In contrast, critical biodiversity areas identified in a bioregional plan will include both landscape-scale features and local-scale features (see Chapter 8).
-Threatened or protected ecosystems will thus make up a sub-set of critical biodiversity areas in a bioregional plan. - 4.4.3 Ecosystems that have been listed must be identified as critical biodiversity areas in a bioregional plan.
+Threatened or protected ecosystems are thus likely to make up a sub-set of critical biodiversity areas in a bioregional plan.

+4.4.3 Ecosystems that have been listed as critically endangered or endangered must be identified as critical biodiversity areas in a bioregional plan.
 A bioregional plan may also identify further threatened or protected ecosystems, currently unlisted, that could be considered for future listing.